 Need a break from your active travelling?
 There are beaches a-plenty to relax.
 Boracay Island is the prime beach resort location, though it’s more for holidayers than for travellers.
 You’ll find great beaches all over the country.

 Filipinos love karaoke.
 Even in tiny villages with bamboo huts you may hear tunes like Livin’ On A Prayer blast from the speakers after work hours.
 Filipinos are known to be very musically gifted, and it’s said they’re born with a guitar in their hands.
 Should you be invited, bring some rum and share the fun.

 Philippines travel tips

 If you’re travelling solo but want to meet people, you might have to put in a bit more work than in mainland Asia.
-There are some backpacker hostels in the Philippines, but certainly not everywhere, and in many parts of the country you’ll meet few foreign travellers.
-Manila, Palawan, Borocay and to some extent Bohol are the easiest areas to meet travellers, and here you’ll easily find backpacker hostels with a social vibe.
-There are a few smaller traveller hubs around some of the scuba diving or surfing hot spots as well.
+There are backpacker hostels, but certainly not everywhere.
+Manila, Palawan, Borocay and to some extent Bohol are the easiest areas to meet travellers.
+Elsewhere, you might not run into as many other travellers.